opnfv/onosfw/docs/scenarios/os-onos-nofeature-sfc/scenario-description.rst

 Abstract
 ========

-This document describes the testing scenario of onosfw project, including ONOS bare metal and virtual deployment scenario
+This document describes the currently supported ONOSFW test scenarios for both bare metal and virtual deployments

 License
 =======